 9. Student Sustainability Boards

 The motivation for the program is anchored in students' passion to help change the consumption habits of their entire school community.
 Student Sustainability Boards is a concept for school communities to embark on an innovative journey to encourage greater sustainability.
-The Student Sustainability Board program integrates what are normally silos of community stakeholders and brings them together in pursuit of a constructive and real-world solution to developing sustainable operations of a school that delivers value to everyone involved.
+The Student Sustainability Board program integrates what are normally silos of community stakeholders and brings them together in pursuit of a constructive and real-world solution to develop sustainable operations of a school that delivers value to everyone involved.
 The students who participate will gain valuable experience in how a Board of Directors functions.
-Each member of the Student Sustainability Board will have a job that has responsibilities and accountabilities.
+Each member of the Student Sustainability Board will have a job with responsibilities and accountabilities.
 United Nations Sustainable Development Goals.

 In 1987, the United Nations Brundtland Commission defined sustainability as, “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”